© Helen Johnson

 She handed the horn back to Torsten.
 Ketil's gang lifted her throne to carry Queen Saeunn to the heath.
 Everyone followed, shepherding sheep, cows, and children as they went

-Elfleda carried Balther in a cloth tied over her shoulder.
+Elfleda carried her bairn in a cloth tied over her shoulder.
 I felt a surge of relief to see his face plump and pink, his eyes bright as he watched his mother wave her arms to drive the sheep.
+He had survived my care.

-I shooed our ewes and lambs.
-I had daubed them each with yellow dye, to mark them as ours.
+I shooed our ewes and lambs, each daubed with yellow dye, to mark them as ours.
 Father was delighted to have six lambs – unusually, all had survived, and were growing strong and sturdy.

-Somewhere, lost in the happy confusion, was Leffie.
-I would find her when we reached the heath.
-She was sure to turn up for the food I carried, strapped on my back.
+Leffie was lost in the crowd.
+She was sure to turn up later, for the food I carried.

-At the heath, Ketil's gang set Saeunn down close to a tall pole, planted in the ground and hung with long ribbons.
+At the heath, the men set Saeunn's throne close to a tall pole, planted in the ground and hung with long ribbons.
 Everyone milled around, raising smells of crushed heather, mown grass, flowers, and the food and ale we carried.

 The sheep, released from being herded, skittered off to browse on tender new shoots of heather.
 The cows roamed further, searching out tussocks of juicy new grass.